drhuffman12/ai4cr/README.md

 ### These should NEVER fail!

-For any tests that should NEVER fail (e.g.: in spite of sufficient training), put them into `spec`, and run them via:
+For any tests that should (well, usually) NEVER fail (e.g.: in spite of sufficient training), put them into `spec`, and run them via:

 ```sh
 $ docker-compose run app scripts/test_always